Letting Property in France

 The guide should also be of use to those looking to rent property in France, although we also have a separate specific guide for tenants.

-Letting property in France is a tax efficient method of obtaining a second income.
+Letting property in France can be a tax efficient method of obtaining a second income.

-However, you need to choose your property and your tenant with care, as returns vary substantially across the country and annual tenants have a strong degree of security of tenure.
+However, you need to choose your property and your tenant with care, as returns vary substantially across the country and tenants who occupy the property as their main residence have strong of security of tenure.

 - Top Tips